Krystian-Keller/RPN-Calculator/README.md

 ### About this project:

-This is  a first  try of my to create a  open source program, and I got inspiration from a task that I had done at college.
+This is  a first  try of mine to create an  open source program, and I got inspiration from a task that I had done at college.

 This is a basic calculator based on **Reverse Polish Notation** (RPN) mode or simply  **postfix notation**, and it means that  which operators follow their operands.

 In this mathematical notation, for example, to add  6 and 7 ,  would write  6 7 +,  instead of 6 + 7.
 In the situation that you have more than one operation you could do the following: